City Guys

 City Guys is an American television sitcom that aired for five seasons on NBC from September 6, 1997 to December 15, 2001.
-The series aired as part of the network's Saturday morning block, TNBC.
+The series aired as part of the network's Saturday morning block, TNBC and distributed by Tribune Entertainment.

 Premise

 City Guys centered on two teenagers from different backgrounds who both attended Manhattan High School that became best friends.
 Jamal Grant came from a working-class family and Chris Anderson from a wealthy family.
 The boys and their friends dealt with the typical teen issues, such as cheating on tests, peer pressure, racism, and dealing with school violence.